-Having Breakfast at Chili Pepper
+Have Breakfast at Chili Pepper

-Being so close to Mexican border, Terlingua offers some amazing Mexican food.
+Being so close to Mexican border, Terlingua offers amazing Mexican food.
 A small café Chili Pepper surrounded by mountains was where I tried my first ever huevos rancheros.
 Over-easy eggs with tomato chili sauce on top served over corn tortillas and accompanied by refried beans.
 The ultimate hearty breakfast you may ask for in West Texas comes with a view of the mountains if you sit outside.

 I would drive all the way back only to have those huevos rancheros again!
 Also, maybe to take a better picture of it.
-Terlinguans – if that is the correct word – are not used to obsessive bloggers trying to find the best angle for their breakfast.
+Terlinguans – if that is the correct word – are not used to obsessive bloggers trying to find the best angle for their food photos.
 Blurry underexposed pictures were the result of my awkward attempts to do it as fast as I could.

-Chili Pepper – 100 TX-118, Terlingua, TX 79852
+Chili Pepper – 100 TX-118, Terlingua

-Hiking the Indian Head Trail
+Hike the Indian Head Trail

-Amazing how something like a trail featuring stones with Indian petroglyphs on them can be completely overlooked by visitors (5 reviews on Tripadvisor).
-I have never seen anything like it in the open.
-The lack of people, any proper signs or information about the place made visiting the trail all the more adventurous.
-Although, I could not get rid of the feeling that somebody drew all those petroglyphs a couple of years back and now laughs at naïve tourists.
+The lack of people, any proper signs, or information about the place made visiting the trail all the more adventurous.
+I could not get rid of the feeling that somebody had drawn the petroglyphs a couple of years back and now laughs at naïve tourists.
 I did find one official sign asking visitors to protect America’s past, so I guess the drawings are real, after all.

 If you come in the morning, chances are you will be completely alone in this museum under the skies.
 It’s a bit confusing to find the place since there are no signs.
 Take Indian Head Road off Highway 118 (you can find it on Google Maps).
 Drive all the way down till it comes to a dead end.
 There’s a parking lot at the end of the road.